Gene-Proximity Models For Genome-Wide Association Studies: Conclusions

 Our main point is that we regard a fully joint analysis of all markers as essential to overcome genotype correlations and rare variants.
 This approach, however, entails many difficulties.
 From a statistical point of view, the problem is severely ill-posed so we rely on informative, meaningful priors to guide the inference.
 From a computational perspective, we also have the daunting task of fitting a large scale logistic regression, but we make it feasible by reducing the dimension of both data---intrinsically through rank truncation---and parameters---through EM filtering.
 Moreover, from a practical point of view, we provide guidelines for selecting hyper-priors, reducing dimensionality, and implement the proposed approach using parallelized routines.

+From the simulation studies in Section~\ref{sec:study} we can further draw two conclusions.
+First, as reported by other methods such as PUMA, filtering is important; our EM filtering procedure seems to focus on effectively selecting true positives at low false positive rates.
+This feature of our method is encouraging, since practitioners are often interested in achieving higher sensitivity by focusing on lower false positive rates.
+Second, because we depend on good informative priors to guide the selection of associated markers, we rely on a judicious choice of hyper-prior parameters, in particular of the range parameter $\phi$ and how it boosts markers within neighboring genes that are deemed relevant.
+It is also important to elicit gene relevances from well curated databases, e.g.\ MalaCards, and to calibrate prior strength according to how significant these scores are.

+We have shown that our model performs better than most variable selection methods, but that it can suffer in case of severe model misspecification.
+As a way to flag misspecification we suggest to check monotonicity in a measure of model fit such as PPL as we filter markers using EM.\@ In addition, refining the EM filtering by using a lower threshold ($< .25$) at each iteration can help increase performance, especially at lower false positive rates.

-When applying the Spatial Boost model to a real data set, we were able to find interesting regions of the genome that have only been linked to RA through meta-analyses; however, we did not select any SNPs in those regions for the final model.
-This shows that although we can better explore associations jointly while accounting for gene effects, the Spatial Boost model still might lack power to detect associations between diseases and SNPs due to the dimensionality of GWAS data sets.
-In the future we plan to increase the power even further by extending the model to include a data pre-processing step that atempts to formally correct for the collinearity between SNPs.
+When applying the spatial boost model to a real data set, we were able to confidently isolate at least one marker that has previously been linked to the trait as well as find another novel interesting marker that may be related to the trait.
+This shows that although we can better explore associations jointly while accounting for gene effects, the spatial boost model still might lack power to detect associations between diseases and SNPs due to the high correlation induced by linkage disequilibrium.
+In the future we plan to increase the power even further by extending the model to include a data pre-processing step that attempts to formally correct for the collinearity between SNPs.